boert/Z1013-mist/README.md

 # Z1013-mist
-The robotron Z1013 port for the mist board.
+The robotron Z1013 port for the MiST board.

 ## Overview
-This project emulates a robotron Z 1013 computer from 1984.
+This project emulates a robotron Z 1013 computer from 1984/1985.
-The original Z 1013 was sold as a kit (without case and power supply).
+The original Z 1013 was sold as a kit (without case and without power supply).

+There exists two variants for MiST platform:
-This Z1013.01 emulation use 2 MHz clock frequency and is equipped with 16 kByte RAM.
+- Z1013.01 with 2 MHz clock frequency and 16 kByte RAM
+- Z1013.64 with 2/4 MHz clock frequency and 64 kByte RAM

 ## Getting started with Z1013.01

-Copy the core (rename core_z1013.rbf to core.rbf) on your SD card and start the mist device.
+Copy the core (rename core_z1013.rbf to core.rbf) on your SD card and start the MiST device.

 ### Overview of OSD options
 | feature           | values
 | ---               | ---
-| Load *.Z80        | load from SD card
+| Load *.Z80        | load file from SD card into RAM
-| Scanlines         | on/off
+| Decoration        | Scanlines (on/off), Color scheme (black&white or blue&yellow)
 | Keyboard layout   | de/en
 | Online help       | on/off
-| Color scheme      | black&white or blue&yellow
-| Joystick mode     | practic 1/88 or ju+te 6/87
+| Joystick mode     | practic 1/88, ju+te 6/87, practic 4/87 or ERF-Soft
 | Autostart         | enable/disable

 When the Z1013 is running, you can load .z80-files via the OSD direct into the memory.
-Name, type, load address, end address and start address of the loaded file is show on top of screen.
+Name, type, load address, end address and start address of the loaded file is show on status line (top of screen).
 When Autostart is enabled (default) then the program will be started automaticly.
 This works only from monitor (the operating system), because some keypresses need to be emulated.
 Otherwise ```J <start address>```  will also jump to the start program.